 Employers in Missouri can face harsh legal consequences for failing to fulfill the duties required of them under state workers’ comp laws.
 Despite that, it is sometimes still incumbent upon injured workers to keep track of their own claim and, if necessary, ensure that everyone involved does what they are supposed to do.

-That said, one of the best things to do after a workplace accident in Sunset Hills, as a knowledgeable lawyer at Longo Biggs, LC could tell you, is to refrain from discussing the claim and related injuries any more than necessary.
+That said, one of the best things to do after a workplace accident in Sunset Hills, as a knowledgeable lawyer at Longo Biggs Injury Law could tell you, is to refrain from discussing the claim and related injuries any more than necessary.
 Comments made to other people in person and on social media could be used as evidence against a claimant later, especially if those comments suggest that an injury is not as serious as it is.

 Seek Help from a Sunset Hills Attorney After a Workplace Accident